 Revenue from host/cloud services are generally earned over time and are recognized using the output method based on time elapsed.
 Revenue from the resale of hardware and software are generally earned at a point in time and is recognized when the product has been delivered to the customer.
-Revenue from the resale of software licenses are recognized at a point in time on a net amount basis, which is the amount billed to a customer less the amount paid to the software license provider.
-During the year ended September 30, 2022, the Company recognized \$74,364 as agent revenues (2021 - \$51,701) (Note 3(iii)).
+Revenue from the resale of software licenses are recognized at a point in time on a net amount basiswhich is the amount billed to a customer less the amount paid to the software license provider, as inventory risk, credit risk and control is directly transferred,.
+During the year ended September 30, 2023, the Company recognized \$42,103 as agent revenues (2022 - \$74,364) (Note 3(iii)).

 Payments received in advance are recorded as deferred revenue and brought into revenue at the beginning of each month as subscription time elapses or as services are delivered.
-At September 30, 2022, the Company recognized \$46,057 (September 30, 2021 - \$32,706) in deferred revenue represented by the pre-purchase of block hours for onsite and remote support not utilized by the end of the period along with the sale of hardware not delivered to the customer by the end of the period.
+At September 30, 2023, the Company recognized \$133,128 (September 30, 2022 - \$46,057) in deferred revenue represented by the pre-purchase of block hours for onsite and remote support not utilized by the end of the period along with the sale of hardware not delivered to the customer by the end of the period.